pawa4272/Capstone-Project/README.md

 # Next Steps

 - Train the data with other models
-- Apply grid search to the best model
+- Apply grid search to the best 3 models
 - Add / remove other features to get the optimal solution